 The College of Business and Economics partners with The Baltimore Cash Campaign every spring to offer free federal and Maryland state income tax preparation services to low income individuals and families.

 The partnership helps working families in the Baltimore region maximize their financial opportunities and resources.
 The service provided ensures that clients benefit from Earned Income Tax Credit, while avoiding the high costs of paid tax preparers.
-Free services are provided to single taxpayers with incomes under $25,000 and families with combined incomes below $49,000.
+Free services are provided to taxpayers (individuals or families) with incomes under $53,000.

 Under the coordination of Melissa Groves, Department of Economics, students serve an integral role in the facilitation of services.
 The program gives students the opportunity to apply their classroom knowledge, while gaining valuable experience as tax preparers and site managers to working communities.

 Students are needed to servce as tax preparers and site managers.
 To volunteer students must successfully complete the IRS tax training program and be willing to commit 20-90 hours of service.

 Volunteers are needed to serve as tax preparers and/or mentors for the student site managers.
 Prior experience with tax preparation is not necessary for volunteers or mentors.